Photos 2: Homage to Louis Vierne

 Homage to Mssr.
 Louis Vierne, organiste-titulaire 1900-1937 of the Cathedral de Notre-Dame de Paris ... inspired composer and performer, beloved teacher, improvisor of genius, dear friend and mentor to many, even to this day, in absentia.

-International students came to Paris from all over the world to study Organ with him.
+Students came to Paris from all over the world

-Made on site at the 850 year-old Cathedral of Notre-Dame in Paris, this recording of this Kyrie is a precious souvenir of what listeners would have heard when this music sounded against those great stone walls.
+The scores for Vierne's charming, hauntingly beautiful, and magnificent organ music are precious souvenirs of what listeners would have heard when this music sounded against the great stone walls of the 850-year old cathedral of Notre-Dame in Paris.
 Sadly, the tragic fire of April 15-16, 2019 completely destroyed the Cathedral's spire, roof, and all of the wooden frame in its attic.
 It's an alarming fact that most historic-building conflagrations strike during renovations, and this fire, while its cause may never be determined, appears to have started accidentally in or near roof work underway near the Cathedral spire, which was elaborately scaffolded.
 As flames raced through the historic wooden timbers in the attic the intense heat of this cataclysmic furnace melted all the lead in the roof, contaminated the entire work site with lead dust and debris, caused several of the six-partite ceiling vaults to collapse, and the heat and flaming debris followed by the drenching by fire hoses damaged some of the stonework and created innumerable microcracks in the rose windows and other stained glass which will require painstaking restoration.

 Stabilization of the structure and rebuilding in an historically accurate manner true to a heritage that stretches back to the 12th century has begun however.
 With precision and prowess a French team of carpenters using medieval techniques have begun rebuilding the triangular wooden frames in the "attic forest" using oak from France.
 This team felled the trees and used axes to cut the logs for the wooden frame, then, with rope and a rustic pulley system, they slowly pulled the no. 7 truss replica they built from the ground in July, 2020 where it was displayed for the French people to see.